 Make fruit gelatin ahead of time by incorporating gelatin with canned fruit.
 Make the gelatin slightly firm so that it's easier to cut and keep its shape.
 Cut the gelatin into cubes to add to the parfait.

 Coffee gelatin is quite popular in Japan.
 It is sweetened coffee mixed with gelatin to create a gelatin that is popular among adults.
 Coffee parfaits are also quite popular in Japan.

 8. Sweet Red beans (Tsubuan)

-Cookies are a popular garnish that are often found on top of parfaits.
-The most popular are those that are stick shaped such as Poky Sticks (Japanese brand of cookie) in various flavors (chocolate, strawberry, matcha etc.) and wafer cookies which also come in various flavors.
-Other popular cookies that garnish parfaits are pirouline or Pirouette brand rolled wafer cookies.
+Cookies are a popular garnish that is often found on top of parfaits.
+The most popular are those that are stick-shaped such as Poky Sticks (a Japanese brand of cookie) in various flavors (chocolate, strawberry, matcha, etc.) and wafer cookies which also come in various flavors.
+Other popular cookies that garnish parfaits are pirouline or Pirouette-brand rolled wafer cookies.

-One of my favorite additions to parfaits are plain cornflakes.
+One of my favorite additions to parfaits is plain cornflakes.
 Cornflakes are often layered towards the bottom of the parfait glass to add a surprise crunch that compliments ice cream quite well.

 Colorful sprinkles or chocolate sprinkles are a popular garnish and make any parfait quite festive, especially for young children.

 Depending on the style of parfait, thinly sliced almonds or chopped almonds and peanuts are also a popular garnish.

 13. Maraschino Cherry